emilmirzayev/emilmirzayev.github.io/content/papers/JMP-artificial-agents-ma-evaluation.md

 ---
-title: "Artificial Agents and the evaluation of M&As. **First round R&R at Management Science**"
+title: "Artificial Agents and the evaluation of M&As.\n First round R&R at Management Science"
 date: 2025-01-31
 url: /paper/JMP.html
 aliases: